avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART_DEMO.md

   * Enter WFI32E01 in the **Device** entry box
   * Select "Curiosity/Starter Kits (PKBO4)" for the **Tool**.
 Click the **Connect** button next to the entry.
   * Ignore any DFP related warnings in the logs.
-  * Once the device connect, for the **Hex file** filed, click the **Browse** button on the right and select your iotconnect-demo.X.production.hex file that was extracted in the previous step.
+  * Once the device connects, for the **Hex file** filed, click the **Browse** button on the right and select your iotconnect-demo.X.production.hex file that was extracted in the previous step.
   * Click the **Program** button.
   * Screenshot below shows an example of what the IPE would look like once the device has been programmed successfully: